A Niagara Tradition

 Admission

-Please note capacity limits are based on parking availability.
-We recommend purchasing tickets online in advance, but these will also be available at the gate upon arrival.
-Please pay admission using contactless payment method – save your cash for our cash-only artisans and vendors!
+On-site parking for this event is limited and not guaranteed.
+Please consider carpooling if you are able to!
+We also recommend purchasing tickets online in advance, but these will also be available at the gate upon arrival.
+Please pay admission using digital payment method – save your cash for our cash-only artisans and vendors!
 ATMs available on site!

 The first Thanksgiving Festival was held at Ball’s Falls Conservation Area in 1974.
 The intention was simple: to raise money for conservation and environmental programs that were not otherwise funded.
 This remains the purpose of the Festival today.
 From its humble beginnings as a one-day craft show, the event has become a family tradition.